pdimens/harpy/getstarted.md

 harpy trim -d rawseq -s "--dry-run --debug --shadow-prefix /scratch"
 ```

-### Reserved arguments
+!!!danger reserved/forbidden arguments
-Harpy calls Snakemake using specific arguments, meaning you cannot append these again to the internal command line call.
+Harpy calls Snakemake with a given set of arguments, meaning you cannot append these again to the internal command line call.
 Well, you can, but Snakemake will error and exit.
 [Everything else](https://snakemake.readthedocs.io/en/stable/executing/cli.html#all-options) is allowed.
 The reserved (**forbidden**) arguments are:
 - `--directory`
 - `--cores`
 - `--snakefile`
 - `--config`
+!!!

 ### Use cases
 You likely wont need to invoke `--snakemake` very often, if ever.
 However, here are common use cases for this parameter.